 Method A.) Wrap wax paper around the rolling pin and secure with tape.
-Press foam stickers to the wax paper in any pattern desired.
+Adhere foam stickers to the wax paper in desired pattern.

-Method B.) Press foam stickers to a cardboard tube in any pattern desired.
+Method B.) Press foam stickers on a cardboard tube in any pattern desired.

-Note :: We used some foam stickers that CraftProjectIdeas.com had sent us but you can also buy similar stickers at craft stores or online.
+Note :: We used foam stickers that CraftProjectIdeas.com had sent us but you can buy similar stickers at craft stores or online.

 We used regular printing ink, but would love to give this project a try with this metallic printing ink… (Just ordered some!)

-5. Then roll the inked rolling pin over the butcher paper to print your designs and patterns and make your awesome handmade wrapping paper!
-Re-ink as necessary and continue printing with the roller until your paper is covered with prints as desired.
-Let dry.
+Finally, roll the inked rolling pin over the butcher paper to print your designs and patterns.
+Re-ink as necessary and continue printing with the roller until you’re happy with the way your wrapping paper looks.
+Let paper dry.